eScription Trouble-Shooting Guide

 1. Your web browser will download the web page from our server and render the HTML

-2. Your web browser will download the SpecheBox Applet from our server.
+2. Your web browser will download the SpecheBox from our server.

 Exception: